aspose-total/Aspose.Total-Products/total/en/net/conversion/word-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert WORD to XLS via C# or Online App" h2="Convert WORD to XLS via C# or Online App without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert WORD to XLS within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting WORD to XLS.

+The first step is to export WORD to HTML using Aspose.Words for .NET.
+This component provides a wide range of features for working with WORD documents, including the ability to export documents to HTML.
+It also provides a range of features for manipulating and editing documents, such as the ability to insert, delete, and move text, images, and other elements.

+The second step is to convert HTML to XLS using Aspose.Cells for .NET.
+This component provides a comprehensive set of features for working with spreadsheets, including the ability to convert HTML to XLS.
+It also provides a range of features for manipulating and editing spreadsheets, such as the ability to insert, delete, and move cells, rows, and columns.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert WORD to XLS  within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export WORD to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLS.
+By using Aspose.Total for .NET, developers can quickly and easily convert WORD to XLS within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting WORD to XLS, making it easy for developers to create powerful applications that can manipulate and convert documents.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}